Resonance Between Three Atoms

 Which carbon has the greatest positive charge? ;-)

-The resonance hybrid would look like the following in which the charge is shared between each terminal carbon.
-Each C-C bond is also the exact same length and there length is somewhere between that of normal C-C single and a C=C double bond.
+The resonance hybrid would look like the following, in which the charge is shared between each terminal carbon.
+Each C-C bond is also the exact same length, and their length is somewhere between that of normal C-C single and a C=C double bond.

 The propene cation's electrostatic potential map is shown below.
-Each carbon is identical and each C-C bond is identical as our simple resonance would predicts.
+Each carbon is identical and each C-C bond is identical, as our simple resonance would predict.
 Blue indicates more positive charge.
 Suppose you were a nucleophile (Nu-), which carbon would you attack?

 Atom with lone pair next to π bond